 The historic Westgate brewery since was established in 1799, using local malted barley, and water from the 1,000 year old chalk wells in all of their famous brews.
 You can find their beers in the traditional pubs that Greene King runs in and around East Anglia, as well as in many of their pubs, restaurants and hotels in cities, towns and villages located across the UK.

-The Brewery Tour enables you to see inside the Brewery and climb over 100 steps to the roof for a fantastic view over Bury St Edmunds.
+This gives you the opportunity to enter the Brewery and climb over 100 steps to the roof for a fantastic view over Bury St Edmunds.

-The Walk, Talk and Tasting Tour takes you on a walk through Greene King’s history, discovering their oldest buildings and finding out what they have been used for throughout time.
+Join us as we walk through Greene King’s history, discovering our oldest buildings and finding out what they have been used for throughout time.
+Our knowledgeable guides will tell you everything you need to know about Greene King and how our beers are made.

-Their knowledgeable guides will tell you everything you need to know about Greene King and how their beers are made.
-Back in the Greene King Beer Cafe you will be able to watch a virtual tour of the brewery and enjoy a tutored tasting of the beers brewed here in Bury St Edmunds and Belhaven Brewery in Dunbar.
+Back in our café you will be able to watch a virtual tour of our brewery and enjoy a tutored tasting of our beers brewed here in Bury St Edmunds and Belhaven Brewery in Dunbar.
 Find out how we make our beers and what goes in to them to give that distinctive taste.

 The brewery is less than 5 minutes walk from the town centre.
 Limited parking outside the Beer Café – nearest public parking behind the Premier Inn IP33 2AR.